ruthvik1993/starterkit/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Install Flutter

+Setting up flutter :

+--Install flutter for Windows/iOS from this URL - https://flutter.dev/docs/get-started/install

+For detailed instructions you can have a look at https://flutter.dev/docs/get-started/install/windows

+Setting up Android Studio:

+--Download and install Android Studio from https://developer.android.com/studio

+Install the Flutter and Dart plugins

+--Start Android Studio.
+--Open plugin preferences (Preferences > Plugins on macOS, File > Settings > Plugins on Windows & Linux).
+--Select Browse repositories, select the Flutter plugin and click Install.
+--Click Yes when prompted to install the Dart plugin.
+--Click Restart when prompted.

+Import project to android studio usin GITHUB and run the app